naturalnessbasedappraoch/Natural-DaCode/Source_code/CodeParrot/README.md

 # Code Completion with Codeparrot
 ![CodeParrot](codeparrot_cover.png)

-This repository contains scripts to train and evaluate a Java code completion model using the GPT-2 architecture.
+This repository contains scripts to train and evaluate a Java code completion model using the CodeParrot architecture.
 The project involves dataset preparation, tokenizer training, model training, and evaluation.

 ## Table of Contents
 - [Directory Structure](#directory-structure)